KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the System.Exception that is raised when a workflow is terminated.
 This class cannot be inherited.

-    throw [System.Workflow.ComponentModel.WorkflowTerminatedException]::New("Represents the System.Exception that is raised when a workflow is terminated.
-This class cannot be inherited.")
+    throw [System.Workflow.ComponentModel.WorkflowTerminatedException]::New('Represents the System.Exception that is raised when a workflow is terminated.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.ComponentModel.WorkflowTerminatedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.ComponentModel.WorkflowTerminatedException.aspx)